Mrs Sarah Forster, Faculty Leader

-Many of the students have succeeded in getting their work published in a plethora of poetry and short story books which are all to be found in the Da Vinci Centre.
-This club is open to everyone and runs at lunchtimes in the Da Vinci Centre.
+Many of the students have succeeded in getting their work published in a plethora of poetry and short story books which are all to be found in the Learning Hub.
+This club is open to everyone and runs at lunchtimes in the Learning Hub.

 Literacy Across the Curriculum